Electric car wallbox installation: the complete guide

 Most wallbox manufacturers or suppliers will be able to help you with the government’s home charging grant.
 This sees the government contributing up to 75% or £350 (down from £500 from 1 April 2020) towards the cost of the wallbox.
 You may be asked to provide evidence of your car ownership and proof of your address.

-It’ll make most sense to most people to have their wallbox installed by an approved electrician organised through the manufacturer or supplier.
+Unless you’re an electrician with experience installing EV chargers, it makes more sense to have a wallbox installed by an approved technician through your vehicle’s manufacturer or a credible supplier.
 You can use a qualified third-party electrician, but it’ll still need commissioning by an approved installer.
-Installing a wallbox is not a DIY job.
+Installing an EV home charging point is not a DIY job.

 The complexity of your wallbox installation and the time it’ll take depends on a number of factors.
 The easiest installs are usually where the wallbox is mounted close to the electricity meter.
 In these instances, the wallbox installation time could be as little as two hours.